chamikamunithunga/Address-Book-Program/README.md

 A simple command-line address book application written in Go.
-This program allows users to add, list, and delete contacts, making it easy to manage personal contact information.
+This program allows users to add, list, and delete contacts, making it easy to manage personal contact information. and this is my first Go program ...

 ## Features